RTnhN/aw-watcher-mic-status/README.md

-aw-watcher-template
+aw-watcher-mic-status
 ==================

-This is a template watcher for [ActivityWatch](https://github.com/ActivityWatch/activitywatch).
-It can be used as a starting point for creating your own watchers.
-Before you use it, make sure that you remove all the references to `aw-watcher-template` in the code.
-This will include the the folder names as well as the name of the package.
-You can do this by doing a global search and replace for `aw-watcher-template` with the name of your watcher.
+This is a watcher that checks if a mic is active or not.
+It does not save any audio.
+This can be great to check if you had a meeting during a period of time or if you were playing a game online.

 This watcher is currently in a early stage of development, please submit PRs if you find bugs!
+I have only tested this on windows.
+Please let me know if you have tested it on other OS's such as macOS or Linux.

 ## Usage

-### Step 0: Do Something like setup an API key

 ### Step 1: Install package